prysmaticlabs/documentation/website/docs/testnet/medalla.md

 ---
 id: medalla
-title: Medalla Eth2 launchpad onboarding
+title: Medalla testnet onboarding
-sidebar_label: Medalla Eth2 launchpad onboarding
+sidebar_label: Testnet onboarding
 ---
 This section outlines the step-by-step process for how to join the [Medalla multiclient testnet](https://medalla.launchpad.ethereum.org/) to run a Prysm eth2 beacon node and validator.

 ![image](https://i.imgur.com/3oUwf4N.png)

 :::danger Ensure You Are Joining the Right Testnet Medalla is the long-lasting, multiclient testnet.
-If this isn't the testnet you wish to join, but instead participate in the smaller Zinken testnet, follow our instructions [here](/docs/testnet/zinken).
+If you want to join mainnet eth2 instead, read our guide [here](/docs/mainnet/joining-eth2).
 :::

 ## Step 1: Get Prysm